Dollar Tree: 1990s

 In 1991, the corporation made a decision to focus exclusively on the expansion of dollar stores after selling K&K stores to KB Toys, owned by Melville Corporation.

 In 1993, the name Only $1.00 was changed to Dollar Tree Stores to address what could be a multi-price-point strategy in the future, and part equity interest was sold to SKM partners, a private equity firm.

-Brock and the co-founders of Dollar Tree got the idea for the company from another retailer known as Everything's A Dollar, which went bankrupt in the 1990s.
+The Perrys and Brock got the idea for the company from another retailer known as Everything's A Dollar, which went bankrupt in the 1990s.

-On March 6, 1995, Dollar Tree, Inc. went public on the NASDAQ exchange at $15 a share, with a market cap then calculated at $225 million.

 In 1996, Dollar Tree acquired Dollar Bill$, Inc., a Chicago-based chain of 136 stores.

 In 1997, the company opened its first distribution center and its new store support center, both located in Chesapeake, Virginia.

-In 1998, Dollar Tree acquired 98-Cent Clearance Centers in California.

 In 1999, Dollar Tree acquired Only $One stores based in New York.
 That same year, the company opened its second distribution center in Olive Branch, Mississippi.

 2000s

 In 2000, Dollar Tree acquired Dollar Express, a Philadelphia-based company, and also built a new distribution center in Stockton, California.
-In 2001, the company opened two additional distribution centers, in Savannah, Georgia, and Briar Creek, Pennsylvania.
+In 2001, the company opened two additional distribution centers in Savannah, Georgia and Briar Creek, Pennsylvania.
 In 2003, Dollar Tree acquired Salt Lake City, Utah-based Greenbacks, Inc., and opened a new distribution center in Marietta, Oklahoma.

 In 2004, Dollar Tree opened its first store in North Dakota which marked its operation of stores in all 48 contiguous states.
-The company also opened new distribution centers in Joliet, Illinois, and Ridgefield, Washington.
+The company also opened new distribution centers in Joliet, Illinois and Ridgefield, Washington.

 In 2006, Dollar Tree celebrated its 20th year of retailing at a $1.00 price point, opened its 3,000th store, and acquired 138 DEAL$ stores, previously owned by SUPERVALU INC.

 In 2007, Dollar Tree expanded its Briar Creek Distribution Center and crossed the $4 billion sales threshold.
 In 2008, Dollar Tree earned a place in the Fortune 500.
 By the close of 2009, the company opened a store in Washington, D.C., and purchased a new distribution center in San Bernardino, California.
+A new concept, a Halloween chain pilot named "Totally Halloween" was attempted during 2007's fall as a pivot towards season items ranging from 99 cents to around $169.
+It closed after Halloween 2007 and has not opened again since.
+A year before a general seaonal store called Occasions was piloted.

 In 2009, Dollar Tree redesigned its website with a new e-commerce platform.
 DollarTree.com sells Dollar Tree merchandise in larger quantities to individuals, small businesses, and organizations.
 The company also advertises in-store events, specials, seasonal promotions, and featured products through the site, and users can locate a retail store, research information about Dollar Tree, and view product recalls.
 Dollar Tree also added customer ratings and reviews, and customer stories to the site.